michielkoens/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 Based on the date we can find the day of the week for each sample, so we can split the data into weekend and weekday samples.
-With this extra information we can again calculate the average number of steps per interval, and distinguish averages by weekday and weekend.
+With this extra information we can again calculate the average number of steps per interval, and additionally distinguish averages by weekday and weekend.

 ```r